On the noncommutative geometry of square superpotential algebras: Introduction

+A special class of square superpotential algebras conjecturally related to Sasaki-Einstein manifolds, the $Y^{p,q}$ algebras, is considered in section \ref{The Ypq algebras}.
+Recall that the Azumaya locus $U$ of a prime finitely-generated algebra $A$ over an algebraically closed field $k$, module-finite over its center $Z$, is the open dense set of points $\mathfrak{m} \in \operatorname{Max}Z$ such that $A/A\mathfrak{m} \cong M_d(k)$, where $d$ is the $k$-dimension of the large modules \cite[Theorem 4.2.7]{Smith} (or equivalently the PI degree of $A$ \cite[Proposition 13.7.14]{MR}). $U$ then consists of the points in $\operatorname{Max}Z$ whose `noncommutative residue fields' have full rank.

+\begin{Theorem E} Let $A$ be a (non-localized) $Y^{p,q}$ algebra.
+Then the following hold. \begin{enumerate} \item If $p \not = q$ and $V$ is a simple $A$-module, then $V$ is either a vertex simple module or a large module. \item The Azumaya locus of $A$ coincides with the smooth locus of $Z$. \item $A$ is homologically homogeneous of global dimension 3. \end{enumerate} \end{Theorem E}

+Finally, we introduce a proposal regarding `point-like' exceptional loci by using symplectic reduction on the impression of the $Y^{p,q}$ algebras.

 Section \ref{Endomorphism rings} is based on joint work with Alex Dugas, and I thank him for kindly allowing me to publish it here.
-The main results of this section were independently discovered by Mozgovoy \cite{Mozgovoy} in a different context, also generalizing Ueda and Yamazaki's results.
+Questions regarding dimer models and noncommutative crepant resolutions have also been studied \cite{UY}, \cite{Mozgovoy}, \cite{Bocklandt}, and \cite{Broomhead}.

-I would like to give sincere thanks to my thesis advisors David Morrison and David Berenstein for their help and guidance in this project.
-I would also like to thank Birge Huisgen-Zimmermann, James McKernan, Bill Jacob, Raphael Flauger, James Sparks, Bernhard Keller, Susan Siera, Alastair Craw, and quite especially Ken Goodearl, Alex Dugas, Tom Howard, and Paul Smith, for many useful discussions.
-Also thanks to Coral, Aidan, Kael, Tea Rose, Leonard, and my parents and family for all their support.
-Work supported in part by the Department of Energy DE-FG02-91ER40618 and the PFGW grant.
+I would like to give very special thanks to my advisors David Morrison and David Berenstein for all of their encouragement and guidance.
+I would also like to thank Alex Dugas and Ken Goodearl for many useful discussions.
+I am grateful to a long list of people who have made helpful comments: Tom Howard, Birge Huisgen-Zimmermann, Paul Smith, Alastair King, James McKernan, Bill Jacob, Raphael Flauger, James Sparks, Bernhard Keller, Susan Siera, and Alastair Craw.
+I am especially grateful to an anonymous referee for their careful reading and valuable comments.
+Also thanks to Coral, Aidan, Kael, Tea Rose, Leonard, and my parents and family for their wonderful support.